realB12/monster-gen-test/README.md

 # monster-gen-test

-Reference Markdown files &amp; folder structure for testing monster-gen testing
+The `/content` folder contains the reference Markdown files & folder structure for monster-gen testing.

+the `/80_REQ` folder contains the requirements-sheet that describes what the monster-gen project is required to generate/publish.